sFRHN/NextGame/README.md

 ## Usage

 1. Enter your Steam profile URL in the input field.
-2. Click the arrow button to submit.
+2. Click the arrow button or press Enter to submit.
 3. The page will display a random game from your library.

 ## Warning